DaleOrders/AWS-Study-Notes/README.md

 Needs the compute for the cryptographic operations.
 Every EC2 instance must perform these cryptographic operations.
 This overhead can be significant.

-The main benefit is the elastic load balancer gets to see the unencrypted HTTP and can take actions based on what's contained in this plain text protocol.
+The main benefit is the elastic load balancer removes the SSL wrapper and gets to see the unencrypted HTTP and can take actions based on what's contained in this plain text protocol.